 Backcountry hosts

 The Backcountry Host Program offers volunteers a one-of-a-kind, immersive volunteering experience in British Columbia's backcountry.
-Backcountry hosts volunteer to stay in a remote backcountry cabin or yurt, at a popular hiking location.
-They typically stay for one-to-four weeks at a time during the summer.
+Backcountry hosts volunteer to stay in a remote backcountry cabin or yurt at a popular hiking location.
+They typically stay for one to four weeks at a time during the summer.

 Kakwa Park